ʻAva ceremony: Strainer - fau

-The material for straining the woody fibre of the dried 'ava root is obtained from the bark of the fau tree (Hibiscus tiliaceus).
+The material for straining the woody fibre of the dried ʻava root is obtained from the bark of the fau tree (Hibiscus tiliaceus).
 This bark is stripped off and the outer skin removed.
-The remaining inner bark is then shredded and forms a type of stringy and fibrous mesh used to mix and strain the beverage in the wooden bowl.
+The remaining inner bark is then shredded and forms a stringy and fibrous mesh, used to mix and strain the beverage in the bowl.

 Ceremony

-The 'Ava Ceremony takes place in most important occasions including the bestowal of a chiefly title (saofa'i), formal occasions and events, the welcoming and farewells of guests and visitors or significant gatherings and meetings (fono).
+The ʻAva Ceremony takes place in most important occasions including the bestowal of a chiefly title (saofa'i), formal occasions and events, the welcoming and farewells of guests and visitors or significant gatherings and meetings (fono).

 Seating position

 Most of the ceremony takes place in a circular pattern with everyone seated cross-legged on the floor, or on the ground if it takes place outside in an open ceremonial area (malae).
 At all formal gatherings of chiefs and orators there are defined positions in the houses where each shall sit.
 The middle posts/termed matua Tala are reserved for the leading chiefs and the side posts on the front section termed Pou o le pepe are occupied by the orators chiefs.
-The posts at the back of the house talatua indicate the positions maintained by the 'ava makers and assistants.
+The posts at the back of the house talatua indicate the positions maintained by the ʻava makers and assistants.
 Architecture of Samoa define spatial areas where the front is that part facing or closest to the main road or thoroughfare in a village, while the back is the part of the house farthest removed from road.
-If the 'Ava ceremony takes place outside in the open space of the village commons (malae), the same seating position is kept in relation to the roadway (or the space considered the front of the village).
+If the ʻAva ceremony takes place outside in the open space of the village commons (malae), the same seating position is kept in relation to the roadway (or the space considered the front of the village).

 Roles

-In general, the 'Ava ceremony takes place within a set social pattern involving a Host party and a Visiting party (or 'guests') with certain prescribed roles in the ritual.
+In general, the ʻAva ceremony takes place within a set social pattern involving a Host party and a Visiting party (or 'guests') with certain prescribed roles in the ritual.
 Apart from the 'guests' and 'host' party the key roles in the ceremony include;